IEEE-NITK/ieee-nitk.github.io/blog_src/_posts/2018-12-29-photocatalytic-decomposition.md

 author_github: tirthsavla
 date: 2018-12-29 00:00:03
 image: '/assets/img/tirthsavla.jpg'
-description: 'We have been polluting the environment constantly but a cleansing mechanism in the environment itself.
-Solar rays have the power to catalytically degrade pollutants to harmless compounds with a little help in the form of colloidal semiconductors.'
+description: 'We have been polluting the environment constantly but a cleansing mechanism in the environment itself.'
 tags:
 - Photochemical Reactions
 - Photo catalysts